mibu138/woad/README.md

 A Vulkan based rasterizer/raytracer hybrid renderer.

-This was a simple exercise in exploring rendering possibilities with Vulkan, and is meant for personal learning.
+This a simple exercise in exploring rendering possibilities with Vulkan, and is meant for personal learning.

 ### Build dependencies